 Statement of principles

 The Gambling Act 2005 requires each local authority to publish a 'Statement of Principles' outlining how the authority will deal with such applications.
-The current Statement of Principles for gambling licensing (updated 2017) came into effect on 3 January 2016 - it is valid for a period of three years.
+The current Statement of Principles for gambling licensing came into effect on 3 January 2019 and is valid for a period of three years.

 The council is responsible for the issuing of permits for Family Entertainment Centres, Licensed Premises Gaming Machine Permit, Prize Gaming Permit, and Small Society Lotteries.